bfitzgit23/storm-pack/README.md

 ## Introduction

-storm-pack is a package manager wrapper for the pacman package manager using machine learning and artificial intelligence capabilities.
+Introducing the remarkable Storm-Pack:

+A revolutionary package manager wrapper that harnesses the power of Machine Learning and Artificial Intelligence to enhance more capabilities of the Pacman package manager.

 ## Getting Started